albertlockett/website/src/markdown-pages/post-1.md

 }
 ```

-Next we need to upload the content for your static site into the S3 bucket.
+Next we need to upload the content for the static site into the S3 bucket.
 - On the _Overview_ tab click the _Upload_ button
 - Click _Add Files_ and choose all the files for your website, click Next
 - On the _Set Permissions_ page, in the section called _Manage Public Permissions_ choose _Grant Public Read Access